 Each student will pick an image related to one of the various Great Society programs from a list Dr. Crowe has provided on Blackboard.
 Following further instructions appearing on Blackboard, each student will then research his/her choice and create ONE PowerPoint slide to display the results.
-The slide is due via Blackboard assignment AND on the discussion board created for this purpose at 11:59 p.m., Central Time, on Wednesday, May 5.
-The second part of this project is the discussion that will occur between Thursday, May 6, and Sunday, May 9, and cannot be turned in late.
+The slide is due via Blackboard assignment AND on the discussion board created for this purpose at 11:59 p.m., Central Time, on Wednesday, April 27.
+I will deduct 2 points from the slide for every 24 hours it is late AND for not uploading it to the discussion board by the deadline.
+The second part of this project is the discussion that will occur between Thursday, April 28, and Sunday, May 1, and cannot be turned in late.